ayushbudake-ai/Phyto-/README.md

 # Phyto-
 Phyto is a regional, multilingual plant-commerce platform connecting local nurseries and verified growers with urban and semi-urban homes.
 It offers plants, flowers, seeds and gardening kits with customised pots, hyperlocal delivery and gardener servicesv.It enables shopping while streamlining sourcing, quality, packaging and delivery zone by zone.
+Phyto connects local nurseries and verified growers directly with urban and semi-urban homes through a regional, multilingual e-commerce platform.
+A smart supply-chain system manages sourcing, quality checks, inventory, customised potting, moisture-lock packaging, and last-mile delivery, organised zone-by-zone for hyperlocal efficiency.
+We source plants and flowers directly from local nurseries and verified growers, reducing middlemen and improving freshness.
+Powered by Bhashini, Phyto supports regional languages across product listings, checkout, and customer support, helping local growers and customers overcome language barriers.
+Customers can shop indoor/outdoor plants, fresh flowers, seeds, and DIY gardening kits, customise pots and accessories, and book professional gardeners for planting and maintenance.
+Revenue comes from sales margins, customisation, delivery and gardener service fees, nursery partnerships, and featured listings, creating a scalable plant ecosystem built zone-by-zone and language-by-language. make it 350 chars